Are you ready to complete your domain setup and start sending emails with SendLayer?

 Accessing Domain Name System (DNS) Records

-Once you’ve added your domain, SendLayer will automatically generate DNS (Domain Name System) records for you.
+Once you’ve added your domain, SendLayer will automatically detect your domain host and generate DNS (Domain Name System) records for you.

 Here are the types of DNS records that SendLayer provides: